TKOaly/exam-archive-new/README.md

 ### Other good to know commands

-- `run-prod.sh` will start prod-like environment locally for testing Docker image.
+- `run-local-prod.sh` will start prod-like environment locally for testing Docker image.
 There is `APP_ENV=development` enabled for bypassing user service authentication.
 - `run-security-scan.sh` runs ZAProxy's zap-full-scan.py against app.
 Mainly used in CI, but also working locally.
 - `run-tests.sh` runs Playwright test suite against app.
 - `seed-dev-db.sh` runs database seeds against local development database.
 Only needed if you want to have some development test data.
 Tests handles seeding itself.